 Each filling is moulded to the exact shape of your tooth and is designed to be durable enough to stand up to normal use and to last for many years.
 You can choose between an amalgam, or silvery filling or a composite alternative, which offers an aesthetically pleasing white finish.

 If a cavity is detected during a routine check-up it is advisable to get it filled as soon as possible before it deepens and causes more severe damage or starts to hurt.
 If you are nervous about the procedure we can talk you through it and offer various relaxation options, including sedation and calming techniques.

-Most patients experience absolutely no concerns after having a filling.
+Most patients experience absolutely no concerns after having a tooth filling.
 While the anaesthetic is wearing off, care must be taken not to inadvertently bite the inside of the mouth or cause damage to the newly filled tooth.
 Avoid hot drinks and food that requires a lot of chewing or crunching to consume for 24 hours.
-Inform us immediately if the filling cracks, falls out or causes discomfort in any other way.
+Inform us immediately if the teeth filling cracks fall out or causes discomfort in any other way.

 Our team of dentists and dental support technicians can work with you in the following areas:

 Cheadle offers a wide range of materials to suit all requirements and budgets.
 Composite resins have proven to be our most popular type of fillings as these are white and can be blended to match the rest of your teeth for a more natural finish